bigfix/developer.bigfix.com/site/reference/types/folder.md

 # find file &lt;string&gt; of &lt;folder&gt; : file

 Iterates through the files of a folder returning file objects whose name matches the wildcard string provided in the name parameter.
 A wildcard string uses an asterisk to stand for any number of characters (incuding zero), and a question mark to stand for exactly one character.
 Thus A??.txt would match All.txt and AXE.txt but not all.txt or a.txt.
-See example below.Example: Number of find files &amp;quot;siteico*.bmp&amp;quot; of client folder of current site = 3 - Returns `True` if there are 3 files matching the wildcard pattern siteico*.bmp.Example: names of find files &amp;quot;*.exe&amp;quot; of windows folder - Returns a list of the names of all the executable programs in the Windows folder.
+See example below.Example: Number of find files "siteico*.bmp" of client folder of current site = 3 - Returns `True` if there are 3 files matching the wildcard pattern siteico*.bmp.Example: names of find files "*.exe" of windows folder - Returns a list of the names of all the executable programs in the Windows folder.

 # find folder &lt;string&gt; of &lt;folder&gt; : folder